05TharunKM/Samsung-PD-Training-/README.md

 >> write -f verilog -out lab1.ddc
 ```

--To  avoid linking library all the time create the following file and keep it the user home directory.
+- To  avoid linking library all the time, create the following file and keep it in the user home directory.

 **.synopsys_dc.setup**

 ```